monash-programming-team/FHIR_Comp_2021/solutions/Q3/statement.md

     C := \ln\left(\frac{||h_a - h_b||}{d \times n}\right),
 $$

-where ~d~ is dependant on the test case, and ~n~ is the number of patients with heights in the range ~h_a~ to ~h_b~.
+where ~d~ is dependant on the test case, and ~n~ is the number of patients with heights in the range ~h_a~ to ~h_b~, inclusive.

 After which, any patient with height between ~h_a~ and ~h_b~ can be tested with this method.
 Note that ~C~ can be negative.

 Your aim is to complete a series of generalisations with minimum cost, such that any patient can be tested.
+(The total cost of all generalisations, is the sum of all ~C~ for each generalisation, **plus** the total number of patients generalised (This ensures the result is positive for our test set))

 ## Input